 Dress Code at Pracheen Hanuman Mandir

 Men and women are advised to wear decent clothing.
 The entry is free.
 People are supposed to leave their chappals and other footwear outside the temple while entering the holy sanctum.

 Festivals Celebrated at the Pracheen Hanuman Mandir Delhi

 Hanuman Jayanti: The birthday celebrations of Lord Hanuman, is held every year with great pomp on the full moon (Purnima) day in the month of Chaitra (March – April) as per the lunar Hindu Panchangam or Hindu calendar.
-Colourful processions with festoons and with devotees wearing Hanuman masks and tails and carrying large idols of Hanuman fill the streets.
+Colorful processions with festoons and with devotees wearing Hanuman masks and tails and carrying large idols of Hanuman fill the streets.

 Poojas and Rituals at Pracheen Hanuman Mandir Delhi